We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 Around Valle, lots of bars and local restaurants (several of which are boat restaurants) also lure you in with their fantastic food.
 The main square invites you to sit down and people watch.

-It’s easy to see why Valle is a favorite get-away location for Mexico City’s wealthy, whose houses dot the hills surrounding the Lake!
+Being a magic town near Mexico City, it’s easy to see why Valle is a favorite get-away location for Mexico City’s wealthy residents.
+Their houses dot the hills surrounding the Lake!

 Best Yucatan Pueblos Magicos